 Naturally, you may have some anxiety and fears surrounding this process.
 You may have some preconceived notions as to what to expect, which is normal.

-Myth 1: The birth parents are horrible people.
+Myth 1: The birth parents are horrible people

 Keep in mind that birth parents are people who have simply made mistakes.
 They deserve to be supported, which means making room for your child to have a relationship with them.

-Parents have often experienced similar trauma that their children have, and are in need of extra support.
+Parents have often experienced similar trauma to their children and are in need of extra support.
 Ask them what questions they have for you, such as “Will my children have their own bedroom?”
 In turn, ask them questions about their children, such as “What do they like to eat?” or “What do they need with them at bedtime?”

 Create an action plan for parenting the children together.
 This might look like attending doctor appointments, school activities, birthdays, and other activities together.

-Myth 2: Children don’t want to be with, or shouldn’t want to be with, their birth parents.
+Myth 2: Children don’t want to be with, or shouldn’t want to be with, their birth parents

 Children usually want to go home, even when the reason for them being removed from their homes is horrible.
 If that seems confusing, think of it this way — wouldn’t you want to be with your family, too?